 With 3 pools, 2 restaurants and 1 private beach, the numbers really add up at this hotel.

 This place neighbours the Fiesta Athenee Palace, and you can use the facilities at both hotels.
-The whole complex nudges up to a private patch of beach, where wooden bathing platforms lead guests over the pebbles into the sea.
+The whole complex nudges up to a private patch of beach, where wooden bathing platforms lead you over the pebbles into the sea.

 The Fiesta Garden Beach is surrounded by tropical gardens, and has a real away-from-it-all setting.
 The nearest shops and restaurants are in Campofelice di Roccella, around 10 minutes' drive away.
 And you can reach well-known Cefalu in 25 minutes.